adaptingadapting/Holberton-SpeedrunAllChecksPercent/901makefiles/README.md

 task 2 what a farse, this whole project is just the worst

 task 3 is easier than 2 but a drag nonetheless, i cant wait to finish this project

+task 4 thankfully im done, on to the next project